 Analysis / Bias

-In review, Aleteia reports news from a Catholic perspective that covers a wide variety of topics ranging from News, Spirituality, Lifestyle, Art & Travels, and more.
-Under the News category, they report general news, some of which is political, such as this: Missouri is latest state to enact strict abortion ban.
-This story is written with minimal bias as the author does not interject personal opinions, but rather sources to the Associated Press.
-Under the Spirituality category they have stories that would be classified as pseudoscience, such as this: Cover your children with God’s protection with this prayer from the Bible.
+In review, Aleteia reports news from a Catholic perspective that covers various topics ranging from News, Spirituality, Lifestyle, Art & Travels, and more.
+Under the News category, they report general news, some of which is political, such as this: Missouri is the latest state to enact strict abortion ban.
+This story is written with minimal bias as the author does not interject personal opinions but rather sources to the Associated Press.
+Under the Spirituality category, they have stories that would be classified as pseudoscience, such as this: Cover your children with God’s protection with this prayer from the Bible.
 While prayer is a fundamental concept in most religions, there isn’t evidence that prayer has any effect on outcomes and hence is considered a pseudoscience.

-Overall, we rate Aleteia Right-Center biased based on factual low biased reporting of news, coupled with solidly right-leaning editorial positions.
+Overall, we rate Aleteia Right-Center biased based on factual low-biased news reporting, coupled with solidly right-leaning editorial positions.
 We also rate them Mixed for factual reporting based on the promotion of pseudoscience.
-(D. Van Zandt 5/21/2019) Updated (5/31/2020)
+(D. Van Zandt 5/21/2019) Updated (12/26/2021)